Irreligion in Albania: Irreligion by county (2011 and 2023 Census)

 According to data from the 2011 and 2023 national censuses, the share of residents identifying as irreligious in Albania rose from 7.34 percent in 2011 to 17.38 percent in 2023, an increase of just over ten percentage points.
-All twelve counties recorded growth, though the extent varied regionally.
+In absolute terms, the combined number of atheists and unaffiliated believers almost doubled over the same period, rising from 223,625 people in 2011 to 417,466 in 2023, despite an overall decline in Albania's resident population.
+Over the same period, Muslim and Catholic communities declined in both absolute numbers and as a share of the resident population, while the Orthodox population fell in absolute terms but remained broadly stable as a proportion of residents.
+Bektashis represent a partial exception: their reported numbers increased between 2011 and 2023, a change that has generally been attributed to questionnaire effects, since INSTAT replaced the open-ended religion question of the 2011 Census with pre-coded categories in the 2023 census, prompting some respondents who might previously have identified simply as "Muslim" to select "Bektashi" explicitly.
+All twelve counties recorded growth in irreligion, though the extent varied regionally.
 The largest rises were observed in the southern and coastal counties of Vlorë (+13.3 pp, 30.0%), Fier (+12.1 pp, 23.1%), Berat (+10.2 pp, 20.3%), Tiranë (+10.2 pp, 19.2%), and Durrës (+10.7 pp, 14.9%).
 Elbasan (+8.4 pp, 21.9%), Gjirokastër (+7.0 pp, 21.6%), and Korçë (+5.9 pp, 15.1%) showed mid-range increases of between six and eight percentage points.
 The smallest changes occurred in the northern counties, where Dibër (+4.6 pp, 9.6%), Kukës (+3.3 pp, 6.0%), Lezhë (+0.9 pp, 2.3%), and Shkodër (+1.8 pp, 2.3%) remain the least irreligious parts of the country.
-These regional differences broadly correspond to demographic trends: coastal and urbanised areas show higher levels of secular or non-denominational identification, while the northern interior retains stronger ties to traditional religious communities.
+These regional differences broadly correspond to demographic trends: coastal and urbanised areas show higher levels of secular or non-denominational identification while the northern interior retains stronger ties to traditional religious communities.